I’m sure you may have heard or come across the term “intermittent fasting” in the diet or bodybuilding world.

 Overall, I have my last meal at 7:00pm and eating my first meal at 9:00am.It usually is yogurt with some cereal and other fixings, oatmeal or a protein pancake.
 I try to make sure it keeps me full until lunch time.

-Not stressing out about a specific number, as well as being more mindful with my eating choices (intuitive eating, which is for another day) is what I think helped me lost the 16lbs.
-Calorie counting worked for a long time for me but now, intermittent fasting has become more sustainable for me.
+Not stressing out about a specific number, as well as being more mindful with my eating choices is what I think helped me lose those 16 lbs.